catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 you know that they're travelling for field work for the next six months and won't be able to respond to further questions - the documents in the drive will be your only source of information going forward.

+You are a little alarmed.
+The data has only hints of where it came from, the code barely has any comments, and the notes are mostly about open TODOs.
+There are no instructions for running anything.
+You have your work cut out for you.

 :::::::: challenge